-In April 2008, the U.S. Trade Representative - in retaining Turkmenistan on the Watch List - noted "Turkmenistan's lack of progress on IPR issues" and its "lack of fulfillment of its IPR obligations under the [1993] United States-Turkmenistan Trade Agreement."
-In fact, the Turkmen IPR legal regime falls far short of Turkmenistan's obligations under that 1993 Trade Agreement.
-Sixteen years after signing the agreement, Turkmenistan has done little to modernize its copyright regime or to join any of the relevant treaties it obligated itself to join in the bilateral Trade Agreement.
-Turkmenistan is not a member of the Berne Convention, the Geneva Phonograms Convention, or either of the WIPO "digital" treaties.
-Thus, Turkmenistan is not providing any protection for foreign works or sound recordings, denying even the most basic rights or remedies, much less any actual enforcement of those rights, as required by international norms.
+In 2005, the U.S. Trade Representative, in retaining Turkmenistan on the Watch List, noted that Turkmenistan was not complying with "its IPR obligations under the 1993 U.S.-Turkmenistan Trade Agreement."
+In fact, the Turkmen IPR legal regime falls far short of Turkmenistan's obligations under that 1993 Trade Agreement (in force, October 25, 1993).
+For over ten years since signing the agreement, Turkmenistan has done little to modernize its copyright regime or to join any of the relevant treaties it obligated itself to join in the bilateral agreement.
+Turkmenistan is neither a member of the Berne Convention nor the Geneva Phonograms Convention.
+Thus, it denies any protection for foreign works and sound recordings denying even the most basic rights or remedies, much less any protection consistent with international norms.

+Legal Reform Deficiencies

-Legal Reform Deficiencies: Turkmenistan never adopted a comprehensive separate copyright and neighboring rights law.
+Turkmenistan never adopted a comprehensive separate copyright and neighboring rights law.
 Instead, in October 1993, Turkmenistan formally incorporated the Soviet-era Civil Code (Chapter IV) into its legal structure.
 On March 1, 1999, the Civil Code was revised, with extensive amendments pertaining to copyright.
 As a result, the operational copyright law is the 1961 Civil Code as amended in 1999.
 The rights and provisions necessary to comply with basic international norms are lacking.
-A draft Law on Copyright and Neighboring Rights has been under consideration for years, but has never been adopted by the Parliament to our knowledge.
+A draft Law on Copyright and Neighboring Rights has been under consideration for years, but has never been adopted by the Parliament.